salano/XML_processing/README.md

 	CROSS APPLY P_XML.nodes('Persons/Person') AS P_XML (record);
 ```

 There is Python code to process the downloaded XML file.
-Two module options are used to process the file:
+Two modules are used to process the file:

 1. Simple API for XML – Method
 2. Document Object Model